What is fleet management, and why is it important?

 - Implementing fleet management software including installing GPS vehicle tracking or other tracking systems that can provide real-time vehicle location.

-- Developing and enforcing business policies on asset use and driver behavior, including company vehicles available for private use, or vehicles that are part of a leasing arrangement.
+- Developing and enforcing business policies on asset use and driver behaviour, including company vehicles available for private use, or vehicles that are part of a leasing arrangement.

 - Setting up systems to protect against liability claims.
 This could include adding dash cams to vehicles or running driver safety training courses.

-- Helping dispatchers, drivers, and supervisors use company assets more effectively and improve fuel efficiency.
-Steps to improve resource utilization would include implementing route planning software, real-time tracking, and reporting to show idle assets.
+- Helping dispatchers, drivers and supervisors use company assets more effectively and improve fuel efficiency.
+Steps to improve resource utilisation would include implementing route planning software, real-time tracking, and reporting to show idle assets.

 Fleet management solutions have helped fleet managers streamline their job, especially in recent years with the introduction of more advanced fleet management technology using GPS tracking, built-in reports, proactive notifications, automated rules, and the ability to connect to other company systems via API.